smraisul03/simpleCalculator/README.md

 -Keyboard shortcut functionality

--Fixing Base2,4, 8 & 16 functionality by restricting or adding in some functions in some cases
+-Fixing Bases 2, 4, 8, & 16 functionality by restricting or adding in some functions in some cases

 # Known Issues
 -Divisible by 0 resulting in Infinity rather than NaN